celineguler/myblog/_posts/2023-11-10-Why-do-colliding-block-compute-pi.md

 We focus on the number of collusions of the second mass, while it pursue it's motion along the 2D path of mass_1 and the wall.
 And mass_1 is a parameter with powers of 100.
 Delightfully, powers of 100 matches the digits of number π by number of collisions.
 But why? __Why the π shows up?__

 The answer is simply *when there's π, there's a hidden circle*.
 For the case of elastic collusions between two blocks and a wall, where we have varying block masses for the power of 100, the total number of collusions give the digits of π.
-So we need to explain the hidden circle in this particular case of collusions, which wasn't that easy for me, honestly.
+So we need to explain the hidden circle in this particular case of collusions, which wasn't that lucid for me, honestly.